Trade/other name(s): Oncospar, PEG-L-asparaginase

 - If you think you might want to have children in the future.
 This drug can lower sperm count and interfere with the menstrual cycle.
 Although sterility has not been reported with pegaspargase, some chemotherapy drugs can cause sterility.
 Talk with your doctor about the possible risk with this drug and the options that may preserve your ability to have children.

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.

 Interactions with other drugs

-Pegaspargase affects the way methotrexate works; whether it hinders or helps depends on whether it is given with, before, or after the methotrexate.
+Pegaspargase affects the way methotrexate works.
+Whether it hinders or helps depends on when it’s given: with, before, or after the methotrexate.
 Together they may increase the risk of liver damage.
 Other chemotherapy drugs may also be affected by pegaspargase.

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with pegaspergase.
+Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with pegaspargase.
 These include:

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren't sure what's in the medicines you take.

 Check with your doctor, nurse, or pharmacist about other medicines, vitamins, herbs, and supplements, and whether alcohol can cause problems with this medicine.